 Health Conditions Related to Genetic Changes

-In most individuals with 46,XX testicular disorder of sex development, the condition results from an abnormal exchange of genetic material between chromosomes (translocation).
+In most individuals with 46,XX testicular difference of sex development, the condition results from an abnormal exchange of genetic material (translocation) between the Y chromosome and another chromosome, most often the X chromosome.
 This exchange occurs as a random event during the formation of sperm cells in the affected person's father.
-The SRY gene is misplaced in this disorder, almost always onto an X chromosome.
-A fetus with an X chromosome that carries the SRY gene will develop male characteristics despite not having a Y chromosome.More About This Health Condition
+In this condition, the SRY gene (which is on the Y chromosome) is misplaced, almost always onto an X chromosome.
+A fetus with an X chromosome that carries the SRY gene will develop male sex characteristics despite not having a Y chromosome.More About This Health Condition

-SRY gene mutations that impair but do not eliminate the function of the sex-determining region Y protein have been identified in a small number of people with 46,XY disorder of sex development, or partial gonadal dysgenesis.
-Affected individuals may have external genitalia that do not look clearly male or clearly female (ambiguous genitalia) or other abnormalities of the genitals and reproductive organs.
+SRY gene variants that impair the function of the sex-determining region Y protein have been identified in a small number of people with 46,XY difference of sex development, or partial gonadal dysgenesis.
+The effects of these variants on the function of the sex-determining region Y protein is likely less severe than those of variants that cause Swyer syndrome (described above).
+Individuals with 46,XY difference of sex development have a male-typical chromosome pattern (46,XY karyotype), but they have external genitalia that do not look clearly male or clearly female or other abnormalities of the genitals and reproductive organs.